PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 The next steps are somewhat free-form and highly repetitive.
 Depending on the first character of the last added file, you need to first add the rest of this "character's group" to the Bookshelf, and from there work through the alphabet in the *Data set filter* until all *BOOK*s have been added.
 Somewhat generalized, the needed steps are:
 - Navigate to the Menubar.
 Choose *Books* => *3.
 List books...*
-- Specify the *Data set filter* in the shown input field as e. g. `EOY.ENU.A*.BOOK` and press enter
+- Specify the *Data set filter* in the shown input field as e. g. `EOY.BOOKS.A*.BOOK` and press enter
 - After some time needed to parse the *BOOK* datasets, a list of *BOOK*s is presented
 - Navigate to the Menubar.
 Choose *Group* => *4.
 Select all*
 - Navigate to the Menubar.
 Choose *Group* => *1.
 Put selected books on a bookshelf...*